amuzetnoM/Oracle/README.md

 # Syndicate Argmax Prediction System

-**A production-grade, modular prediction system based on the universal argmax equation, built with legacy computing principles for maximum backward compatibility and robustness.**
+**A modular prediction system based on the universal argmax equation, built with legacy computing principles for maximum backward compatibility and robustness.**

 ## 🎯 Overview